 Many cruisers are fitted with an auxiliary engine that, in addition to a motoring capability, charges the boat's electrical system.
 As well as using them for motoring or motor-sailing, many sailors use boat motors in preference to sails when entering harbour and berthing.
 Here is a review of the different types of marine engines and how to maintain them.

 This approach means that some sailors fail to become adept at handling a boat in close quarters under sail and have trouble when the engine fails.
-Sailors that rely on boat motors for handling and for operating an intricate electrical system should understand how the engine is installed so that scheduled maintenance can be carried out.
+Sailors that rely on boat motors for handling and for operating an intricate electrical system should understand how the engine is installed so that scheduled boat motor maintenance can be carried out.

 Two types of boat motors are the inboard and outboard motor.
 Improvements in recent years have made them smaller and lighter for a given power output and more reliable.
 Originally, inboard marine engines were fuelled by gasoline or paraffin (kerosene), but during the past years there has been a steady, inevitable move to marine diesel engines.